 - With respect to services for seasonal farm workers, a Head Start program that service families who are engaged primarily in seasonal agricultural labor and who have not changed their residence to another geographic location in the preceding two year period.
 (Head Start Act, as amended, 42 U.S.C.
 9801 et seq.
 10/27/98)

-MHS’s overall goal is to promote school readiness by enhancing the social and cognitive development of children of low income families through the provision of health, educational, transportation, nutritional, social, and other services based on family needs assessments.
+MHS’s overall goal is to promote school readiness by enhancing the social and cognitive development of children of low income families through the provision of health, educational, transportation, nutritional, social, emotional, family engagement, and other services based on family needs assessments.
 Recruitment and enrollment of children with disabilities is a major priority.

 We encourage self-sufficiency, growth and independence for children and families within their communities.
 To maximize effectiveness, we foster innovative practices and collaboration as well as encourage acceptance and respect for diversity.